Skip to contents

 class2use_file

-A character string specifying the path to the file containing the class2use variable (default NULL).
+A character string specifying the path to the file containing the class2use variable (default: NULL).

 micron_factor